MikulskiM/WZIUM_autonomous_car/README.md

 source devel/setup.bash
 ```

+Building packages can get lousy.
+You can add flag --pkg to catkin_make to specify packages that are to be built, e.g. ```catkin_make --pkg wzium```.
+This can save a lot of time.

 ## Usage
 You can run nodes directly (you have to run ```roscore``` first in some console window), then run node e.g.:
 ```